 - Jude, and

-The messages of the these epistles are still being put into practice today.
+The messages of these New Testament Epistles are still being put into practice today.
 We study these books of the Bible, learning and growing from their message.
 They are preached, commented on, discussed, and repeated because their message is timeless.
 It is a message of the love of God who became flesh and dwelt among us, dying so the we might live eternally, and reconciling us to the Father.

-The Epistles give us practical steps for living and conforming to the image of Christ, not the world.
+The New Testament Epistles give us practical steps for living and conforming to the image of Christ, not the world.

 How to Read The New Testament Epistles